 - Din Tai Fung: G/F, Shanghai Center, 1376 Nanjing West Road;

 123 Xing Ye Road;

 168 Fangbangzhong Lu, near Zhoujin Lu

-China Highlights tours take you to authentic local restaurants to give you a chance to taste the best real Chinese food that is available.
-Most of our Shanghai tours have evenings free to allow you to explore
+Our local guide will take you to authentic local restaurants to give you a chance to taste the best real Shanghai food that is available.

 You can easily customize any of our private Shanghai tours or start from your ideas to include a guided street food experience.
 Our consultancy, individual tour designing, and quoting for special experiences is all free.